madupont33/Files/README.md

 New files :

-userinput.m <=> User inputs experiment info on Matlab - 2018

-All data 2016 : RCF raw data converted in excel format, 1 sheet per experiment day - 2016
+All data 2016 <=> RCF 2016 raw data converted in excel format, 1 sheet per experiment day

-All data 2017 : RCF raw data converted in excel format, 1 sheet per experiment day - 2017
+All data 2017 <=> RCF 2017 raw data converted in excel format, 1 sheet per experiment day

+Main_analysis.m <=> Main script, describes and perform all functions and all steps of the analysis

+userinput.m <=> function where the user inputs experiment timeframe and type on Matlab

+data_import.m <=> function to import and classify by experiment type data to treat from "All data 2016" and "All data 2017" files